PIANO EXPERIENCE - Not Offered in 2013

 Designed for students of intermediate level and above, Piano Experience provides exciting opportunities for nurturing musical development and for developing a greater understanding of artistic piano playing.

-Featured topics for 2010 will be sonatinas/sonatas, improvisation/jazz, contemporary literature, romantic character pieces, and composition.
+Featured topics will be sonatinas/sonatas, improvisation/jazz, contemporary literature, romantic character pieces, and composition.
 Click this link to download the Piano Experience Registration PDF file.

 Coordinator: Dr. Scott Carrell, email@example.com